 Bone marrow is a spongy substance found inside our large bones, such as the femur (thigh), hip, and ribs.
 It is made up of cells called hematopoietic stem cells.
 It is these cells that are given (transplanted) to the patient during a stem cell transplant.
 (NOTE: These stem cells are different than those we hear about in the news for research use- those are called embryonic stem cells.)
 Hematopoietic stem cells are "baby" cells that grow up to become either white blood cells, red blood cells and platelets.
+You may hear them called blood forming stem cells.
 The bone marrow acts as a greenhouse for these cells, growing them and storing them until they are needed.
 What do we need them for?

 Autologous means structures or cells derived from you and your body.
 For example, if our patient Jack is to have a stem cell transplant, we will get those stem cells from Jack himself.
 Many people think a transplant has to be something taken from a donor, but that would be called an allogeneic transplant (which is discussed in a separate article).
 In an autologous transplant, Jack the patient "donates" his cells to himself.

-Doctors soon found that giving the patient a medication called granulocyte colony stimulating factor, or GCSF, would stimulate the stem cells to be released from the bone marrow and into the blood stream.
-Using a blood test, doctors could tell how many cells were circulating in the blood stream.
+Healthcare providers soon found that giving the patient a medication called granulocyte colony stimulating factor, or GCSF, would stimulate the stem cells to be released from the bone marrow and into the blood stream.
+Using a blood test, they could tell how many cells were circulating in the blood stream.
 Once the number was high enough, the patient would go to the pheresis department at the hospital to have the cells removed: this procedure is known as "apheresis."

 On the day of the "transplant", the patient is given some medications to prevent him/her from having any reactions to the DMSO preservative.
 The patient receives intravenous fluids to help the kidneys flush out any dead cells in the infusion.
 Blood pressure and heart rate are closely monitored.
 Once the patient has received the premedications, the frozen stem cells are thawed and given to the patient like a blood transfusion.
 Some centers thaw the cells in the lab where they are stored, while some thaw them in the patient's room just prior to infusing them into the bloodstream.

 Engraftment is a term the doctors use to describe the point when the stem cells start doing their job and blood cell counts start to come up.
 The first number we look for is the neutrophil count, which is the type of white blood cell that is most important in fighting infection.
-Generally, once the neutrophil count gets above 500, the patient can come off antibiotics, and in many cases can go home.
-The time until engraftment varies from patient to patient, but is usually between 7-12 days.
+Generally, once the neutrophil count gets above 500, the patient can come off antibiotics and, in many cases, can go home.
+The time until engraftment varies from patient to patient, but is typically between 7-12 days.
 The red blood cell and platelet counts can take several weeks to get back to a normal range, but the patient can usually go home once they are not regularly requiring blood or platelet transfusions.